temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

       - If you have presented a strong, substantiated argument and there are no major objections the meeting should result in team concensous and management blessing
       - If not or there are unresolved questions try to get partial concensous and defer any remaining items to a short follow up meeting
    - Documentation
      - Important!!!

+## Documented External Authority Strategy
 Other smaller decisions are often made on a daily basis by individuals on the team and they just need some consistent guiding principles.

 Examples of this include coding style, naming conventions or source code commit comments.

-It is important to establish and document these pricipals in the form of 'Development Guidlines' readily accesible on you team wiki.
+It is important to establish and document these pricipals in the form of 'Development Guidelines' nad to make them readily accesible on you team wiki.

 Being especially lazy and willing to reap the benefits of others' work I usually defer to an 'External Authority' on most guildeline policies.

-There are well established norms in most fields that are published and accepted by the industry.
+There are well established norms in most areas that are published and accepted by the industry.
 The important thing here is to decide on an authority up front and consistently refer to that authority to quickly resolve any opinion based arguments.

-## Documented External Authority Strategy

  - Create a 'Developers' Guideline' document on the team wiki
    - List the areas of concern